ChristiaanM/MapSelect/Readme.md

 ## Common Problems

-Having multiple versions of protocall buffers can cause issues with linking at runtime.
+Having multiple versions of protocal buffers can cause issues with linking at runtime.
 If you are on a linux based machine, be sure to check that protoc --version is the same version than what is linked as compilation time.

-## Basic usage

-Most included functions and algorithms are available via the included binary (mselect) located in the bin folder.

-To use this binary, you must first generate a saved map to run a map point selection approach on (See https://github.com/ChristiaanM/ORB_SLAM2_Selection for more details).

-Some example selection queries

-Randomly selected 5000 map points from the OSMAP file

-> ./mselect -a random -i ./maps/kitti05_2200.yaml -n 5000

-Select 15% of the current map points using the localisation utility and the lazy greedy algorithm

-> ./mselect -f local -a greedy -i ./maps/kitti05_2200.yaml -R 0.15

-Using the stochastic greedy algorithm instead

-> .mselect -f local -a stochastic -i ./maps/kitti05_2200.yaml -R 0.15